kinecosystem/kin-website-docs/docs/documentation/discovery-module-android.md

 1. In your root project, add a new package named *kindiscover*.
 2. In the *kindiscover* directory, create a service class named *SendKinService* and declare it in your *manifest.xml*.
-3. **Important!** Make sure the service is declared as exported - false.
+3. **Important!** Make sure the service is declared as 'exported - false'.

 ```xml
 <application>